WestPeakResearch/WestPeakWebsite/src/content/Team/Evan-Calbick/index.md

 ---
 type: "team"
 name: "Evan Calbick"
-degree: "Bachelor of Commerce - Finance | Year 3"
+degree: "Bachelor of Commerce - Finance | Year 4"
-position: "Senior Analyst"
+position: "Head of Real Estate"
 management: "False"
 research: []
 headshot: Evan_Calbick.jpg
 ---

-Evan is a third-year commerce student specializing in Finance.
-Through WestPeak, he aims to deepen his understanding of capital markets, with a focus on Natural Resources.
-Evan is excited to collaborate with like-minded individuals and dive into research.
+Evan is a fourth-year Bachelor of Commerce student specializing in Finance.
+Through his involvement with WestPeak, he has built a strong network of peers and mentors while deepening his passion for capital markets.

-In his free time, Evan enjoys going to the gym, running, and exploring films.
+He recently completed an internship in Investment Banking at CIBC Capital Markets and will be joining Goldman Sachs next year in their Classic Real Estate Group.

+Outside of school and work, Evan enjoys staying active through the gym and running, and he has a strong passion for film.